This post was updated to reflect new compliance deadlines announced by the CFPB on June 25, 2024.

 As they do with any new requirement, financial institutions want to know when the CFPB 1071 rule is effective and when they must begin collecting and reporting data on their small business lending activities.

-The effective date of the Consumer Financial Protection Bureau’s (CFPB) new rule is 90 days after the final version was published in the Federal Register (i.e., June 28, 2023, based on the Code of Federal Regulations and the March 30 publication).
-However, compliance deadlines for affected financial institutions are tiered so that small business lenders originating the most transactions begin reporting data earlier than less active small business lenders.
-Oct.
-1, 2024, is the earliest compliance deadline.
+The effective date of the Consumer Financial Protection Bureau’s (CFPB) new rule was August 29, 2023.
+However, compliance deadlines and related deadlines for reporting the data collected about small business loan applications are tiered.
+This staggering of compliance deadlines requires the small business lenders originating the most transactions to begin reporting data earlier than less active small business lenders.

-Below are details on important dates for 1071 compliance and what the changes involve.
+Below are details on important dates for 1071 compliance, which financial institutions must comply, and what the changes involve.

 Which FIs must comply